 In all honesty, I think the Ledger Nano S wins due to the lower price.
 But both companies created a great product.
 The Ledger Nano S seems to have the upper hand in design and usability, while TREZOR’s reputation has more impact in the community (although not by much).
 Since most of us are price sensitive in this case the price tag tips the scale towards Ledger.

 Personally, I use a TREZOR, mainly because when I first started using hardware wallets Ledger wasn’t around yet.
 Today I think I may start using both, storing some of my funds on a TREZOR and some on a Ledger.
-I have to say that the progress Ledger has made in the past year is truly impressive, and there product shows it.
+I have to say that the progress Ledger has made in the past year is truly impressive, and their product shows it.